rolkra/rolkra.github.io/_posts/2022-12-20-Fair-AI-Challange.md

 ## Your turn!

+* Which of these patterns have predictive power? (an which are just random noise?)
-How to check if the AI is unfair?
+* How to check if the AI is unfair?
-How would a true fair AI look like?
+* How would a true fair AI look like?

 Try to find out!